Vpag Review

 Coverage Analysis

 Brazil, full stop.
-The launch messaging in November 2023 talked about scaling across LatAm, and a year later the company explicitly walked that back, saying its clients and partners concentrate in Brazil and its focus follows them.
-The Flash docs still carry a 'focused in Latin America' line, but the API supports exactly one payment method, Pix, which exists in one country.
+Vpag talked about scaling across LatAm when it launched in November 2023, then walked that back a year later, saying its clients and partners concentrate in Brazil and its focus follows them.
+Flash still markets itself as 'focused in Latin America', but it supports exactly one payment method, Pix, which exists in one country.
 Cross-border in Vpag's case means a foreign operator can take Brazilian Pix and settle in EUR, USD or GBP abroad; it does not mean a second market of players.

 Regional Breakdown

 Within Brazil coverage is national, since Pix is universal across every bank.
-The useful comparisons: Pay4Fun is the same Brazil-only footprint with more rails and an eleven-year head start; Bazk is Brazil-only Pix-first as well but on a partner bank's license; AstroPay runs the wallet model across Spanish LATAM and beyond; PayRetailers and EBANX cover the region without a wallet layer.
+The useful comparisons: Pay4Fun is the same Brazil-only footprint with more rails and an eleven-year head start; AstroPay runs the wallet model across Spanish LATAM and beyond; PayRetailers and EBANX cover the region without a wallet layer.
 An operator running Brazil-then-Mexico keeps Vpag for the Brazilian slice at most and runs a second integration for everything else.

 Key Features for iGaming Operators